jul0105/last-byte.github.io/_posts/2019-03-13-Enigma2017-Crackme0-writeup.md

 Also we can see that the fromhex() will return a non-zero value everytime it finds a non hexadecimal character inside our input string or if the input string is not 32-character long.
 That's interesting, note that main() will check what the return value of fromhex() is (by checking the content of EAX via `TEST EAX, EAX`) and if it's not zero will jump to the code block that leads to wrong().

 ![main0]({{site.baseurl}}/img/main0.png)

+The address in the instruction `JE 0x80486B3` is the address of one of the code blocks that lead to `wrong()`.
+Ok, let's do a quick recap of what we know so far:
+- the program wants a string as argument
+- the string must contain exactly 32 characters
+- the charset is [a-z0-9]